Reducing greenhouse gas emissions from deforestation and degradation in developing countries

 In partnership with the Government of Norway, the PRP commissioned GOFC-GOLD to carry out a study to understand what information, expertise, equipment and infrastructure is required to effectively monitor the world's tropical forests.
 The study examines the current monitoring and reporting capabilities and the availability of remote sensing data in 99 non-Annex 1 countries and makes specific recommendations for rolling out capacity building activities.
 Get a copy of the report here.

-This is the Warsaw COP 19 Version 2 of the Sourcebook.
+This is the COP 20 Version 1 of the Sourcebook.
 Further methods and technical details can be specified and added with evolving political negotiations and decisions.

 If you wish, you may register in our user database.
 The sourcebook is an open document and registration is not required for download.
 All information is treated confidential.
 There are more than 1,000 registered users as of November 2012.